 On home soil, in front of a home crowd, the men under duo Fabien Galthié and Raphaël Ibañez will be determined to break barriers and finally lift the Webb Ellis Cup for the first time in their history, after reaching the final three times, in 1987, 1999 and 2011.

 After a few turbulent years, the “Blue Dream” is now embodied by a new generation of talented players, who all experienced the electric atmosphere of Rugby World Cup 2007 one way or another.
-Led by captain Charles Ollivon and the formidable combination of Romain Ntamack and Antoine Dupont, they will be determined to make it fourth time the charm.
+Led by the formidable combination of Romain Ntamack and captain Antoine Dupont and key players including Gregory Alldritt or Julien Marchand, they will be determined to make it fourth time the charm.
 Behind them is a whole country waiting to celebrate come 28 October, 2023.